 And as I say, when it comes to metal, if you can get over the cons and are confident, spray painting will always give you the most professional finish.

-Now this where the article takes a little detour.
+Now, this is where the article takes a little detour.
 When it comes to spray paint most people just think aerosol can.
 However, the other option is a Spray Gun.

 Paint sprayers can be used to spray chalk paint, latex paint, primers, and even stain (yes, I've tried it on fencing, and it gave great results).